 As a result, homeownership usually involves an endless number of replacements, maintenance, and improvements.
 You prioritize based on what you can live with and what you can afford.
 Every now and then, however, homeownership presents a unique problem which demands an inordinate amount of attention and energy in order to fix.
 The case of Mannillo v Gorski (1969) is one example of such a problem.

 Gorski (the defendant and appellant) acquired possession of a piece of land in 1946.
 Mannillo (the plaintiff and respondent) possessed a piece of land which was adjacent to Gorski’s land.
 Gorski’s son made various improvements to Gorski’s property in the summer of 1946.
 One of these improvements encroached on Mannillo’s property.

 The encroachment was quite small and not easily visible to the casual observer.
-By the time Mannillo decided to bring a suit against Gorski in order to remove the encroachment, the statutory period of time required for adverse possession had been satisfied.
+By the time Mannillo brought suit against Gorski to remove the encroachment, the statutory period of time required for adverse possession had been satisfied.
 Gorski argued that he had lawfully gained title to the disputed land because his encroachment satisfied both the element of time as well as the other statutory requirements of adverse possession.